-Olanzapine (Zyprexa) has many similarities to Clozaril.
-It appears to be similar in effectiveness and reveral of negative symptosm, but free of the risy of agranulocytosis.
+Olanzapine (Zyprexa) has many similarities to Clozaril: it appears to be similar in effectiveness and reversal of negative symptoms, but free of the risk of agranulocytosis.

 Source: Multiple sources, including Schizophrenia National Institute of Mental Health, revised 2006.